-Salamanca is a town in Cattaraugus County, New York.
+Salamanca is a town and a city in Cattaraugus County, New York.
+The City of Salamanca is the only city in the USA that is located entirely on a Native American Territory.
 The name is from a major investor in a local railroad.
-The City of Salamanca borders the town.

 The City of Salamanca is located on a reservation of the Seneca Nation of Indians (one of the six tribes of the Iroquois Confederacy), and the city population of about 6000 is about 35% Native American.

 Once a major railroad town, Salamanca is a center for the hardwoods industry and forestry in the northeast.
 Maple, oak and cherry are hardwoods that are plentiful in the area.